xuwd11/Recommender_Systems/docs/milestone3/EDA_and_revised_project_statement.md

 <img src='figs/bm2_cm_alpha1.png' height='150'>
 <img src='figs/als2_cm1.png' height='150'>

 Although SVD-ALS significantly improves training performance, there doesn't seem to be significant difference in terms of test performance between 2 models, indicating overfitting occurs and futher tuning of parameters is required for SVD-ALS.
 Also, we notice RMSE of each method is similar for 2 datasets, suggesting it might not be necessary to use such a big dataset for the purpose of benchmarking.
+Parallel computing could be applied to the implementaiton of SVD-ALS to save computation time since the current CPU usage is mostly under 10% during model fitting.

+Besides, we noticed the correlation between ratings and various user/restaurant attributes through a series of EDA, indicating content filtering might further improve the performance.

 ### Revised project statement